-If you want to maximize your rankings on Google what do you have to do?
+If you want to maximize your rankings on Google, what do you have to do?
 Well… other than write good content.
-You have to link build, right?
+You have to build links, right?

-According to a survey SEOmoz did from 100 SEOs, the most important aspect of SEO is link building.
+According to a survey SEOmoz did with 100 SEOs, the most important aspect of SEO is link building.
 But the big issue with link building is… everyone is already doing it.
-So how the heck do you compete?
+So, how the heck do you compete?
 Link blending and stage 2 link building are two things that very few SEOs are actually doing.

 Here’s how you can leverage link blending and stage 2 link building.